Pay Request Not Allowed To Be Approved

 Answer:

 If your Commitment has a status of Committed (or other Pending status as established in the DocPending rules), the issue may be that you have the DocTypeConfig | AllowUnpending rule turned on for Commitments.
-While we ship this rule turned off by default, System Admins sometimes turn the rule on for a specific short-term reason, so the rule may still be on.
+While we ship this rule turned OFF by default, System Admins sometimes turn the rule ON for a specific short-term reason, so the rule may still be on.

 If you get the message shown above: